amishra-stats/nbfar/README.md

-# Negative binomial factor regression models (with application to microbiome data analysis)
+# Negative binomial factor regression models with application to microbiome data analysis

-The R package **nbfar** implements Negative Binomial factor regression models that allow the estimation of structured parsimonious associations between a feature matrix X and overdispersed count data Y.
+The R package `nbfar` implements Negative Binomial factor regression models that allow the estimation of structured (sparse) associations between a feature matrix X and overdispersed count data Y.

 The package has been developed with microbiome count data Y in mind and can be used, e.g., to associate host or environmental covariates with microbial abundances.